Historical, Heritage, City, Pilgrimage

 About 33 km from the city centre, lies the Wagah Border on Grand Trunk Road, which used to be the only road link between India and Pakistan.
 More than 2000 people come to watch the exceptionally synchronized Wagah border ceremony every day, observed by both Indian and Pakistani security forces just before sunset.

 Being a devout center of pilgrimage, as well as having a unique collection of historically significant spots, and a watch spot of Indo Pakistan Border, Amritsar holds a distinctive importance in India.
 It is filled with friendly and helpful people who are devoted to their simple beliefs in life.
 Thus, it is but proper to regard Amritsar as a city with warmth of its own.
-The perfect time to visit Amritsar is from November to March, when the weather is usually enjoyable and satisfying.
+The best time to travel to Amritsar is from November to March, when the weather is usually enjoyable and satisfying.